engagementlab/CivicSeed/doc/getting-started.md

 Optionally, the following tools may be used during the development process.
 You do not need to install them until you need them.
   * [S3 Tools](http://s3tools.org/s3cmd) - command line tools to assist with [deploying to an Amazon S3 instance](https://github.com/engagementgamelab/CivicSeed/blob/master/doc/amazon-s3-production-environment.md)
   * [Heroku Toolbelt](https://toolbelt.heroku.com/) - command line tools to assist with [deploying to a Heroku environment](https://github.com/engagementgamelab/CivicSeed/blob/master/doc/heroku-environment.md)
-  * [Tiled](http://www.mapeditor.org/) - Map editor for generating [tilesheets](https://github.com/engagementgamelab/CivicSeed/blob/master/doc/tilesheets.md) for the game.
+  * [Tiled](http://www.mapeditor.org/) - map editor for generating [tilesheets](https://github.com/engagementgamelab/CivicSeed/blob/master/doc/tilesheets.md) for the game.
-  * [Bower](http://bower.io/) - Front end package manager.
+  * [Bower](http://bower.io/) - front end package manager.
 Some libraries have been retrieved via Bower, but this is very optional.
+  * [Nodemon](http://nodemon.io/) - command line Node server wrapper that automatically restarts it when server-side scripts change.

 ## Local installation and startup